diehlpk/diehlpk.github.io/_posts/2015-08-31-cuda-7-forall.md

     }
 }
 {% endhighlight %}
-With the auto specifier and the range-based for loops the kernel can be rewritten more redable and shorter.
+With the auto specifier and the range-based for loops the kernel can be rewritten more readable and shorter.
 Here we need some additional functionality [1] to iterate over the data array, because it is not possible to use the thrust_device_vector inside the kernel and use its iterator.
 The get_stride_range(0,n) function returns a iterator from 0 to N to iterate over the data array without dealing with the grid size and block size.